Academic: What Is academic advising And How Does It Help?

 These victims of bullying find academic advising or counseling very helpful as it can help them talk about their actions and feelings.
 This is why it is so important for academic advising experts to recognize bullying in all early instances.
 There is a need to create a better academic environment inclusive for all students of different backgrounds.
 In this case, students need to develop emotional maturity.
 This will let them thrive well through difficult challenges later in life.

 Should we encourage students to consider academic advising?
 Definitely!
 While classes have transitioned into an online medium, many factors might affect student stress levels, including academic stress.

 According to an academic advising counselor, adjusting to distance learning has its own difficulties.
 Accessibility to a stable internet connection and gadgets for online classes can be a social class indicator.
-The lack of these interactions and engagement among students makes a big difference in their academics.
-An academic advising counselor can advise them what to do to gain interaction that will help them in their academics.
+The lack of these interactions and engagement among students makes a big difference in their education.
+An academic advising counselor can advise them what to do to gain interaction that will help them in their education.

-It is worth mentioning that schools should continue to provide mental health advising or counseling services along with academic advising for their students.
+It is worth mentioning that schools should continue to provide mental health counseling services along with academic advising for their students.
 Academic requirements are already a source of stress for many, and so is a strained relationship with your family.
 A highly competitive environment and stress are necessary for growth.

 While it remains uncertain when face-to-face classes will be the norm, we should keep mental health resources and adequate academic advising available and inclusive of all students regardless of socioeconomic status.